kraghavan/simpleExpressApp/README.md

 6. The logging for each request is captured using winston npm package.
 Its saved in "app.log" file in the same folder as the app.js or server.js file.

-7. To disabled logging, please go to appSetting.json and set "logging" field to be false.
+7. How to disable logging? -- please go to appSetting.json and set "logging" field to be false.
 Its enabled and set to true by default.

 8. How to install docker image (steps below will not install docker in your laptop)
 ```